-Expats who'd like to own a car should note that rush hour traffic gets congested, local drivers can be aggressive and parking is expensive.
+Expats who'd like to own a car should note that rush-hour traffic gets congested, local drivers can be aggressive, and parking is expensive.

-Public transportation in Geneva
+Public transport in Geneva

 Expats can buy tickets at station ticket machines and vendors, and they're valid on all modes of transport.
-Available options include single tickets, off-peak day tickets as well as weekly and monthly passes for regular commuters.
+Available options include single tickets, off-peak day tickets, as well as weekly and monthly passes for regular commuters.